asdutoit/template-fastify-kitchen-sink/README.md

 [![Node.js CI with Yarn](https://github.com/asdutoit/template-fastify-kitchen-sink/actions/workflows/node.js.yml/badge.svg)](https://github.com/asdutoit/template-fastify-kitchen-sink/actions/workflows/node.js.yml)

 This Fastify Backend Template is a starting point for a backend application that uses Fastify, GraphQL, REST, and Prisma.
 You can use any Database that Prisma supports.
-This template is setup to use MongoDB.
-The `Getting Started` instructions below will guide on setting up a different DB, like Postgresql.
+This template uses MongoDB by default, but you can modify the `schema.prisma` file datasource block if you want to use another DB such as Postgresql.

 <br />